-Ros Ballaster.
+- Ros Ballaster.
 'Women's Studies, Gender Studies, Feminist Studies?
 Designing and Delivering a Course in Gender at Postgraduate Level' in Teaching Gender, ed.
-Alice Ferrebe and Fiona Tolan (2012).
+Alice Ferrebe and Fiona Tolan (2012). - Wendy Brown.

-Wendy Brown.
 'The Impossibility of Women's Studies' in Women's Studies on the Edge, ed.
-Joan Scott (1999).
+Joan Scott (1999). - Robyn Wiegman.

-Robyn Wiegman.
 'The Possibilities of Women's Studies' in Women's Studies for the Future: Foundations, Interrogations, Politics, ed.
-Elizabeth Lapovsky Kennedy (2005).
+Elizabeth Lapovsky Kennedy (2005). - Afsaneh Najmabadi.

-Afsaneh Najmabadi.
 'Teaching and Research in Unavailable Intersections' in Women's Studies on the Edge, ed.
-Joan Scott (1999).

-Eleri Watson and Charlotte De Val.
+Joan Scott (1999). - Eleri Watson and Charlotte De Val.
 "This is education as the practice of freedom": Twenty Years of Women's Studies at the University of Oxford' in Exchanges: The Warwick Research Journal 3.1 http://exchanges.warwick.ac.uk/index.php/exchanges/article/view/81

+Week 2: 22 October 2019

-Simone de Beauvoir: Sex and Gender, Epistemic Injustice: Katherine Morris
+Sex, Gender, and Trans: Katherine Morris